fex01/ansible-openhab/README.md

 system_user: link
 # openhab user ID
 openhab_uid: 9001
-# In which root directory would you like to create the openhab folder?
+# root directory of openhab data
-openhab_home: /opt/docker
+openhab_home: /opt/docker/openhab
 # openHAB config repository [optional]
 # Authentication has to be resolved beforehand, one option would be SSH Key
 # Authentication.